vives-project-xp/GoBabyGo2.1/README.md

 ## Project status

-The prototype car is functional the user manual and kit just need to be made.
+The ride-on car has been successfully converted to a ride-on car with a joystick, a guide on how to make the assembly kit has been made and an installation manual had been written out.

 ## Documentation

-The documentation folder contains an [assembly kit](/Documentation/Manuals/Handleiding%20ombouwkit.md)
+The documentation folder contains an [assembly kit](/Documentation/Manuals/Handleiding%20ombouwkit.md) and an [installation manual](/Documentation/Manuals/Installatie%20ombouwkit.md) to convert a ride-on car.

 //Last updatet 13/05/2024 09:00 CET